 - 1. Neither the insertion site nor the type of device may be used to determine if a line qualifies as a central line.
 The device must terminate in one of the great vessels or in or near the heart and be used for one of the purposes outlined above to qualify as a central line. - 2.
 At times an intravascular line may migrate from its original great vessel location.
 Subsequent to the original confirmation, KNHSS does not require ongoing confirmation that a line resides in a great vessel.
 Therefore, once a line is identified to be a central line for KNHSS purposes, it is considered a central line until discontinuation, regardless of migration. - 3.
-An introducer is considered an intravascular catheter, and depending on the location of its tip and use, may be a central line. - 4.
-Pacemaker wires and other non-lumened devices inserted into central blood vessels or the heart are not considered central lines, because fluids are not infused, pushed, nor withdrawn through such devices. - 5.
-The following devices are not considered central lines: - Extracorporeal membrane oxygenation (ECMO), - Femoral arterial catheters - Intra-aortic balloon pump (IABP) devices, - Hemodialysis reliable outflow (HeRO) dialysis catheters.
+An introducer is considered an intravascular catheter, and depending on the location of its tip and use, may be a central line. - Pacemaker wires and other non-lumened devices inserted into central blood vessels or the heart are not considered central lines, because fluids are not infused, pushed, nor withdrawn through such devices. - 5.
+The following devices are not considered central lines: - Arterial catheters - Arteriovenous fistula - Arteriovenous graft - Atrial catheters (also known as transthoracic intra-cardiac catheters, those catheters inserted directly into the right or left atrium via the heart wall) - Extracorporeal membrane oxygenation (ECMO)